roque-it/Yatzy-Refactoring-Kata/java/README.md

-Step 1: format, clean and rearrange code for a better understanding (using editorconfig) Step 2: split project to decouple legacy API contract from the new API (see constraints above) Step 3: split code to decouple legacy API contract from the new API (in creating a "bridge" to the new API)
+Step 1: format, clean and rearrange code for a better understanding (using editorconfig) Step 2: split project to decouple legacy API contract from the new API (see constraints above) Step 3: split code to decouple legacy API contract from the new API (in creating a "bridge" to the new API) Step 4: homogenize methods parameters in introducing a transport object